Georgia Lease Agreement Templates (7)

 Room Rental (Roommate) Agreement – To come to terms with others that share the same living space within a residence.

-Sublease Agreement – Between the lessee and a sub-lessee for the use of the property until the end of the lessee’s rental term or any other period as agreed by the parties.
+Sublease Agreement – Between the tenant and a sub-lessee for the use of the property until the end of the tenant’s rental term or any other period as agreed by the parties.
 Typically the landlord’s consent is required.

 Required Disclosures (4)

-Move-in / Move-out Inspection Form (§ 44-7-33) – Upon the landlord’s acceptance of the security deposit, they must list all prior damage on the premises.
+2. Move-in / Move-out Inspection Form – Before collecting the security deposit, the landlord must share the current condition of the premises.[2]

-Lead-Based Paint Disclosure – Per federal law, if the residential dwelling was built prior to 1978, this document must be attached to the rental contract.
+3. Lead-Based Paint Disclosure & EPA Pamphlet – Per federal law, if the residential dwelling was built prior to 1978, this document must be attached to the rental contract.[3]

 Security Deposits

-Returning (§ 44-7-34) – The landlord must give the deposit back to the tenant within one (1) month of the termination date.
+Returning to Tenant – The landlord must give the deposit back to the tenant within thirty (30) days of the termination date.[7]

-Rent is due on the date mentioned in the lease.
+Grace Period – Rent is due on the date mentioned in the lease.
 Georgia does not have a grace period for tenants.
-If rent is late, the landlord can begin eviction proceedings by sending the tenant a notice to quit.
+If rent is late, the landlord can begin eviction proceedings by sending the tenant an immediate notice to pay or quit.

-Maximum Penalty – There is no statutory maximum for late rent.
-The laws mention that the landlord can charge interest on the owed rent.
-The maximum interest rate (usury rate) is 16% per annum (§ 7-4-2(a)(2)).
+Maximum Late Fee (None) – There is no statutory limit for fees charged on late rent as written in a lease agreement.
+However, the law specifies that the landlord can charge interest on the owed rent.
+The maximum interest rate (usury rate) is 16% per annum.[8]

 Right to Enter (Landlord)